 - Eat a well-rounded diet with a focus on fruits and vegetables.
 Avoid salty foods.

-- Exercise at least 30 minutes a day to strengthen your heart.
+- Exercise at least 30 minutes per day to strengthen your heart.

-- Be aware of your stress and find an outlet like yoga or meditation to manage it.
+- Be aware of your stress levels, and find an outlet like yoga or meditation to manage them.

 - Aim to get 7-9 hours of sleep every night.